Geonovum/KP-APIs/API-strategie-modules/access-control/access-control.md

 ### Client registration

 With the registration and onboarding of organizations and users representing the organizations the second step is often the client registration.
 The process for this layer depends on the type of service and client software.
 Clients kan be unregistered, dynamically registered, pre listed or onboarded explicitly by users.
-The main means of registration is based on the OAuth [Client registration flow](https://gitdocumentatie.logius.nl/publicatie/api/oauth/v1.1.0-rc.1/#use-case-client-credentials-flow) or the [Authorization code flow](https://gitdocumentatie.logius.nl/publicatie/api/oauth/v1.1.0-rc.1/#use-case-authorization-code-flow).
+The main means of registration is based on the OAuth [Client registration flow](https://gitdocumentatie.logius.nl/publicatie/api/oauth/v1.1.0-rc.1/#use-case-client-credentials-flow).

 ### Runtime resource access